-- 32 The grade of Bad Fail will be used internally to indicate when a fail cannot be compensated and, therefore, must be reattempted.
-It will not appear on official transcripts. - 3.3 Unless they receive written instructions from the Examinations Office to do so, e.g. in the case of dyslexic candidates, examiners shall assess work without referring to medical and/or extenuating circumstances.
+- 3.2 The grade of Bad Fail will be used internally to indicate when a fail cannot be compensated and, therefore, must be reattempted.
+It will not appear on official transcripts. - Unless they receive written instructions from the Examinations Office to do so, e.g. in the case of dyslexic candidates, examiners 3.3 shall assess work without referring to medical and/or exceptional circumstances.
 Such circumstances will be considered by the Sub-Board of Examiners at the meeting where the award of degrees is considered.